AdrianInsua/platform/packages/form/README.md

 ['form1', 'dependents', 0, 'type']
 ```

-From there, `@angular-redux/form` is able to take that path and extract the value for
+From there, `ngredux-form` is able to take that path and extract the value for
 that element from the Redux state.

 #### Reactive Forms